grafana/pyroscope/docs/sources/operators-guide/configure/configuring-zone-aware-replication.md

 ## Configuring ingester time series replication

-Zone-aware replication in the ingester ensures that Grafana Mimir replicates each time series to `-ingester.ring.replication-factor` ingester replicas, with one replica located in each zone.
+Zone-aware replication in the ingester ensures that Grafana Fire replicates each time series to `-ingester.ring.replication-factor` ingester replicas, with one replica located in each zone.

 **To enable zone-aware replication for time series**: